 What causes blood pressure?

-In general, when we think about blood pressure, our mind goes to heart disease.
-But what happens inside your body, in your veins and arteries, is very different from what we generally see.
-High BP is not caused by heart disease at all.
-Your BP stems from problems in the small muscles around your brain and eyes called the arterial walls.
-These arterial walls expand and contract with each heartbeat, and because the movement of these walls is slow relative to the speed of your heart, the artery becomes stiffer during times of low blood flow.
+When we think about blood pressure, our mind goes to heart disease.
+But what happens inside the body, in veins and arteries, differs from what we see.
+Heart disease does not cause high BP at all.
+BP stems from problems in the small muscles around brain and eyes called the arterial walls.
+These arterial walls expand and contract with each heartbeat, and because the movement of these walls is slow relative to the speed of the heart, the artery becomes stiffer during times of low blood flow.
 A stiffened artery creates higher blood pressure.

 What precautions to take in BP?